itskalvik/docker-sgp-tools/robot-docker/README.md

 ## Setup
-- This extension works only on 64-bit operating systems.
-You can install the latest version of [BlueOS](https://github.com/bluerobotics/BlueOS) on [64-bit Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) by running the following command on the Pi (ensure the username is set to ```pi```):
+- This extension works only on 64-bit version of [BlueOS](https://github.com/bluerobotics/BlueOS).
+You can get the 64-bit image of BlueOS for Raspberry Pi from [here](https://github.com/bluerobotics/BlueOS/releases/download/1.4.0-beta.10/BlueOS-raspberry-linux-arm64-v8-bookworm.zip).
-    ```
-    sudo su -c 'curl -fsSL https://raw.githubusercontent.com/bluerobotics/blueos-docker/master/install/install.sh | bash'
-    ```

 - The extension requires over 4GB of memory+swap.
 Please ensure that the swap size is large enough to accommodate the extension.
 The extension will copy the shell script ```config_swap.sh``` to ```/usr/blueos/extensions/sgptools/``` folder on the underlying device.
 You can use this script to increase the swap size before starting the path planner.

     You will have to use [```Pirate Mode```](https://blueos.cloud/docs/1.0/usage/advanced/) to access BlueOS's built-in terminal and run the script on the underlying device via the ```red-pill``` utility.
 Use the following commands to enable ```red-pill``` and increase the swap size:
     ```
     red-pill

     sudo bash /usr/blueos/extensions/sgptools/config_swap.sh
     ```